logicmachine123/weli/README.md

-# We Love Icons - The icons Selection
+# We Love Icons - Professional icons selection

 There are several icons from warnings to the logos of social networks, we hope you enjoy.